 You’ll be happy to hear that a study by JobVite found that 46% of referred hires stuck around for at least one year after they were hired.
 This is a much higher rate compared to the 33% of people hired through career sites and 22% hired through job boards.
 Again, there could be a number of reasons for this.
 Having a built-in friend at work can make a job much more fulfilling and can help the new hire get integrated into the company culture faster.
 Not to mention that a positive and efficient onboarding experience - which, as noted above, is likely with a referred new hire - has a huge impact on retention rates.

 Why You Should Choose Experiential Rewards Over Cash Bonuses

 If you’re curious to learn more about experiential rewards for your employee referral program, we’d love to connect.
-Feel free to reach out via the Request Demo button at the top to learn more ^^, or give us a shout in the Live Chat window at the bottom right corner!
+Schedule your free online demo here!